jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-04a.md

 description: ""
 linkb: /research/constitutions/br
 linkbtext: "Brazil"
-linkf: /research/constitutions/br/chapter-2
+klinkf: /research/constitutions/br/
 linkftext: "Chapter 2"
 icon: "/flags/br.png"
 ---

-SECTION 1 The Public Prosecution
+## Section 1: The Public Prosecution

 Article 127.
 The Public Prosecution is a permanent institution, essential to the jurisdictional function of the State, and it is its duty to defend the juridical order, the democratic regime and the inalienable social and individual interests.